KareemAmr12/note-taking-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Getting Started

+- Clone/download project files into your local computer.
+- In the project directory, run the following:
+  - `npm install` to install the required packages and files.
+  - `npm start` to run the app in the development mode.
+  - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Key Features

 - Create new notes by clicking the green "New note" button.
 - Notes' data (title, body, and last update date/time) are automatically synced with the cloud.
 - Real-time synchronization (letter by letter) with the cloud.
 - Delete notes by clicking the "X" button located on the top right of every note.
 - Search for your notes by typing in the search bar:
   - Real-time search.
   - If input is located in any notes' title or body, it is returned.
 - Last update feature (real-time synchronization) specifying the date and time of the last note edit.

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`